felipevolpone/ray/README.md

 ```

 ### Authentication
 Ray has a built-in authentication module.
-To use it, you just need to inherit the Authentication class and implement the method authenticate, that will check the data in the database and then return if the user can login or not.
+To use it, you just need to inherit the Authentication class and implement the method *authenticate*, that will check the data in the database and then return if the user can login or not.
 Remember that this method must return a dictionary if the authentication succeeded.

 ```python
 from ray.authentication import Authentication